UPPMAX/R-matlab-julia-HPC/docs-mk/matlab/schedule.md

 # MATLAB schedule

-!!! warning "Ruthlessly converted"

-    This page has been ruthlessly converted from RST to Markdown.
-    It would be wise to double-check!

 | Time  | Topic                                                        | Teacher(s) |
 | -----:|:------------------------------------------------------------ |:---------- |
 | 09:00 | Log in                                                       | Several    |